Kinder Institute 2017 Constitution Week Lecture Series

-An annual tradition at the Kinder Institute, and one that serves as an official kickoff for our public programming each academic year, the 2017 Constitution Day Lecture will be held on Friday, September 22, at 3:30 PM in Jesse Hall 410, with Boston College Founders Professor of Law Mary Sarah Bilder giving a talk on the invisible layers of revision in Madison’s Notes on the 1787 Constitutional Convention (see abstract below).
+An annual tradition at the Kinder Institute, and one that serves as an official kickoff for our public programming each academic year, part two of our 2017 Constitution Week Lecture Series will be held on Friday, September 22, at 3:30 PM in Jesse Hall 410, with Boston College Founders Professor of Law Mary Sarah Bilder giving a talk on the invisible layers of revision in Madison’s Notes on the 1787 Constitutional Convention (see abstract below).
 The event is free and open to the public and will be followed by a reception in the Kinder Institute offices on the fourth floor or Jesse.

 James Madison’s Notes on the 1787 Constitutional Convention have acquired nearly unquestioned authority as the description of the U.S. Constitution’s creation.
 No document provides a more complete record of the deliberations in Philadelphia or depicts the Convention’s charismatic figures, crushing disappointments, and miraculous triumphs with such narrative force.
 But how reliable is this account?